RUB-InfSec/lightclients24/readme.md

 To avoid this runtime for testing purposes, in this repository, default values of $2^{10}$ are used.
 On an Apple M1 machine, generating this reduced amount of dummy data took up to 20 minutes for each experiment.
 We include instructions for increasing the data size to $2^{20}$ in order to replicate our paper's plots exactly.
-Additionally, we provide pre-generated dummy data for the PoPoS experiments (where this process takes the longest) at the following URL: [link](https://1drv.ms/f/s!AsMByznOBlivg0GtR_FFK-djSJIR?e=Un6FDy).

 ##### Dependencies
 We use Docker containers and, especially important for our WAN measurements, SSH tunnelling.